wulffern/dicex/README.md

 # dicex (Design of Integrated Circuits Examples)

 Getting started with SPICE and verilog can be a daunting task.
-Companies that make integrated circuits spend millions on Electronic Design Assistance (EDA) tools, and even then, the truth is, they are not great.
+Companies that make integrated circuits spend millions on Electronic Design Automation (EDA) tools, and even then, the truth is, they are not great.

 So, expecting open source EDA tools to be a polished, easy to use, easy to learn